What does a mortgage broker actually do?

 Affordability assessment

-Using the information you provide, the broker calculates roughly how much you could borrow.
-They’ll explain which lenders suit your income type and what rate range to expect.
+From what you tell them, the broker works out roughly how much you could borrow.
+They will explain which lenders suit your type of income and what sort of rate to expect.

 - 03